humanmade/altis-cloud/docs/WAF/advanced-traffic.md

 # Traffic Management

-**Traffic Management** gives you self-service control over the automated traffic — bots, crawlers, scrapers, and scripted clients — that reaches your environment.
-Rather than maintaining lists of individual user agents, you control traffic at the level of *categories* (such as AI crawlers or SEO tools) and *signals* (such as requests from known data centers), choosing to allow it, block it, or require it to prove it's human.
+The **Traffic Management** feature gives administrators self-service control over the automated traffic — bots, crawlers, scrapers, and scripted clients — that reaches your environment.
+Rather than maintaining lists of individual user agents, you define rules based on traffic *categories* (such as AI crawlers or SEO tools) and *signals* (such as requests originating from known data centers).
+For each type of traffic, you can choose whether to allow it, block it, or require it to prove that it's human.

 Traffic Management extends the default [Web Application Firewall](./README.md) protections available to all Altis customers with the detection and control capabilities provided by AWS WAF Bot Control.
 Altis